crazyrex/tsp-http-client/README.md

 A RFC3161 compliant http client to request timestamp to a trusted timestamp service provider

 ##Project structure
 The project is wirtten in Java and it relies on bouncycastle libraries to encode and decode DER payload with ASN.1 structure.
 The main class is the TSAClient.
 The client work as single requestor and it stores digest, request and response for future use.
+There is also a TSAResponseViewer usefuel to decode and view response data info.

-##TSP Properties
+##tsp-http-client Properties
 The TSAClient read in the classpath:it/luigibifulco/crypto/tsa/tsa.properties to search the tsa.properties file.
 These are the properties needed:

       #the url of timestamp service provider